MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

   * [Azure IoT Tools](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-tools) by Microsoft
   * [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) by Microsoft
   * [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
-* Docker Community Edition installed on development machine, with Docker Client version 18.03.0 or later
+* Install Docker Community Edition on your computer.
+The Docker Client must be version 18.03.0 or later
   * [Download Docker Desktop for Mac and Windows](https://www.docker.com/products/docker-desktop)

-    > **Important**: Because of removal of Azure Container Registry support for TLS before TLS version 1.2 on January 13, 2020, you must be on Docker Client 18.03.0 or later.
+    > **Important**: Because of the removal of Azure Container Registry support for TLS before TLS version 1.2 on January 13, 2020, you must be on Docker Client 18.03.0 or later.

 ## In This Lab